-Sir Bernard Silverman is the Chair of the UK Research Integrity Office.
+Professor Sir Bernard Silverman is a member of the Advisory Board of UKRIO.
 He is a statistician whose research has ranged widely across theoretical and practical aspects of statistics.
 He is recognised as a pioneer of computational statistics, researching the ways that computing power has changed our ability to collect, analyse, understand and utilise data.
 He has published extensively in this field, covering aspects from the fundamental mathematical properties of new methods to computer packages for their implementation.
 He has collaborated in many fields in the physical, life and social sciences, and with various areas of industry and government.
+He was Chair of UKRIO from 2014 to 2019.

 He has held senior academic and leadership posts at the Universities of Bath, Bristol and Oxford and has a very broad record of providing statistical and consultancy advice in industry, commerce and Government as well as in financial and legal contexts.